Bulwell: Crime

 O'Brien had been sentenced to 24 years in prison for Bradshaw's murder.
 Three of the eight men arrested on charges of conspiracy to murder John and Joan Stirland, O'Brien's mother and stepfather, were found guilty, in a case still being investigated by the Independent Police Complaints Commission.
 "Extremely serious matters" are said to have been found in the way the police handled it.
 It has been shown that corrupt police officers passed information to gang boss Colin Gunn about the time of the murders.
 Gunn received a sentence of 35 years for conspiracy to murder the Stirlands and a further nine years for bribery and corruption of police officers.
 He was implicated and arrested, but never charged with the murder of Marian Bates, a jeweller.

 On 1 July 2006, the day after the three were sentenced for the Stirlands' murders, a riot broke out on the Bestwood estate, the former home of Gunn and his gang.
 Lasting several hours and causing an estimated £10,000 worth of damage, the riots were said to have been triggered by the outcome of the murder trial.
 Nine people were convicted over the disturbances.

 On 7 August 2006, an 18-year-old local died after an attack outside the Moon & Stars pub: Aaron Smith suffered severe head injuries in the attack, which occurred on 3 August.
 A local 24-year-old man, Jordan Carter, pleaded guilty to Smith's manslaughter.
 Another local man was shot in the neck and back outside the Lord Nelson in November 2006, then abducted, tied up, driven to a country road and left for dead.
 Three people were arrested and bailed in connection with the crime, which left the 27-year-old victim from Aspley with serious injuries.

-Retail

-There are shops to cater for most needs, but the town centre has suffered a recent decline.
-Many chains have ceased trading, (Woolworths, Food Giant), merged (Lloyds' Bank/TSB Bank), moved out (Co-op, HSBC) or proved non-viable (Godfreys' TV and radio repairs, butchers', photo developers, pubs), although some larger businesses have moved in their place (Costa Coffee, Wetherspoons, CeX).
-Bulwell has a library, a swimming pool, many churches, and fast food restaurants.
-There are also two golf courses, a youth club, a police station and a Tudor-style arcade hidden down an alleyway off the Market Place.

-Bulwell is well served by most supermarket chains, including Tesco, Aldi, Lidl, and Morrisons.
-The town also features the small Springfield Retail Park, next to the Bulwell Forest tram stop.
+In popular culture